3 Models of IT Support Services | Managed IT Support | Technowand

 - An IT Road Map

 - Licensing Management

-It provides you and your team a peace of mind knowing that you have an extended part of your team which is your IT Managed service provider who is available to assist you.
+It provides you and your team peace of mind knowing that you have an extended part of your team which is your IT Managed service provider who is available to assist you.

 A business continuity plan is a plan to get you out of the worse case scenarios.
-Things like: in case there is a fire, theft or anything major.
+Things like: in case there is a fire, theft, or anything major.
 Your provider will be able to get you up and running in hours.

 The documentation is in place and kept up to date and things are buzzing smoothly.
-The staff are happy to reach out to the provider to have a chat about any IT issues they have.
+The staff is happy to reach out to the provider to have a chat about any IT issues they have.

-They can also request the provider to work with different providers to resolve some Technical issues rather than feeling like a tennis ball been bounced back and forth between the two.
-A good example of this is you sign a contract to get some slick new photo copiers installed.
+They can also request the provider to work with different providers to resolve some Technical issues rather than feeling like a tennis ball has been bounced back and forth between the two.
+A good example of this is you sign a contract to get some slick new photocopiers installed.
 They can do everything.
 But when they arrive the photocopy installer is asking you heaps of questions you don’t understand about IT.
-If you have IT Managed Services they will take over the conversation and help get everything running smoothly.
+If you have Managed Services they will take over the conversation and help get everything running smoothly.